Healthy Vegetable Side Dishes: Delicious & Nutritious Ways to Elevate Your Meals

 Mastering Seasoning & Flavor Combinations

 2. Acids: A squeeze of lemon juice or a drizzle of balsamic vinegar at the end of cooking can “wake up” the flavors of a dish.
-The acidity cuts through richness and adds a vibrant tang.
+The acidity cuts through richness & adds a vibrant tang.

 3. Fats: A small amount of healthy fat, like extra virgin olive oil or avocado oil, is not only crucial for flavor but also for helping your body absorb fat-soluble vitamins (A, D, E, K) from the vegetables.